Sickness absence management policy and procedure

 - an indication of the long term ability of the employee to carry out his/her agreed duties.

-The health assessment and medical report will aid discussions between the employee, their Discipline Lead/Dean of School/Director, Nominated Person and Human Resources regarding the employee's fitness for work and ability to carry out their duties.
+The health assessment and medical report will aid discussions between the employee, their Discipline Lead/Dean of School/Director, Nominated Person and the People Support team regarding the employee's fitness for work and ability to carry out their duties.

 If an employee refuses to give consent for a health assessment and/or medical report to be obtained or to attend an appointment with an Occupational Health Physician, future decisions regarding the employee will be made without the benefit of medical evidence.
 The employee may be asked to confirm a refusal in writing.